-We acknowledge that this will be NIPSCO's first time overseeing construction of a new gasfired generation project.
-However, the CT Project has undergone extensive upfront design and engineering, will be built on an existing NIPSCO site with no additional land acquisition needed and only a 1,500 lateral in order to access NIPSCO's natural gas system, which is stable and supported by seven interstate pipelines.
-Pet.
-Ex.
-5 at 7-9; Pet.
-Ex.
-3 at 4; Pet.
-Ex.
-5-R at 30.
-NIPSCO's preferred configuration is intended to support its largely renewable and therefore, intermittent, portfolio, which the NIPSCO Major Projects team has been actively supporting through the construction of cutting edge generating projects, including the 345kV Synchronous Condenser and a confidential Unit 16A/B Addition.
-Pet.
-Ex.
-5-R at 10-12.
-Unlike the CT Project, which represents a more "standard" generation project, albeit in a dynamic economic and market environment, NIPSCO executed these first of their kind projects concurrent with a global pandemic and experienced only minimal cost increases.
-NIPSCO has already prudently extended its runway to complete the CT Project through year-end 2027 and given that it has made a substantial reservation payment with its turbine equipment manufacturer, the evidence supports that NIPSCO has a project plan in place to ensure the CT Project will be constructed on time and on budget within reasonable constraints.
-The multi-prime strategy selected by NIPSCO produces a best estimate of costs that saves \$100 million from the cost that would be produced under the only responsive EPC bid NIPSCO received.
-If NIPSCO had not pursued the multiprime strategy in the face of such possible savings, we would have been concerned.
-Any sense of "bumps in the road" to this point is indicative not of mismanagement, but of NIPSCO's thorough and deliberative process.
+This is NIPSCO's first time overseeing construction of a new gas-fired generation project.
+The CT Project has undergone extensive upfront design and engineering.
+It will be built on an existing NIPSCO-owned site.
+No land acquisition will be needed and there is only the need for a 1,500-foot lateral pipeline to access NIPSCO's natural gas system.
+NIPSCO has prudently extended its runway to complete the CT Project through year-end 2027 and given the substantial reservation payment to the turbine equipment manufacturer, the evidence supports NIPSCO has a project plan in place enabling the CT Project to be constructed on time and on budget within reasonable constraints.
+The multi-prime strategy selected by NIPSCO produces a best estimate of costs that is \$100 million less than the cost that would be produced under the only responsive EPC bid NIPSCO received.